 Today we use the term “creative” to describe certain type of people with a certain type of career: a musician, an artist, a designer, a videographer, a writer, a photographer, a blogger, a fashion designer.
 Especially within advertising, PR and marketing agencies, the role of the “creative” is clearly defined.
 They are the people who make cool stuff.
 While it is a good use of the term “creative,” it may lead to putting creativity into a box.
 It may lead to thoughts like, “Do I have to make art to be creative?
 Do I have to enjoy DIY projects or sew or know the ins and outs of Photoshop?”
 All of these skills are awesome to have and without a doubt foster creativity.
 But what if you were the one who dreaded going to art class in elementary school?
-Were you like me who became upset about making a clay pot in second grade?
+Were you like me who became upset about failing to make a clay pot in second grade?
 Did you think that liking sports, math or science made you not creative?

-Author Emily P. Freeman helped me realize that we all are born to create art in one of her books, A Million Little Ways.
+Author Emily P. Freeman helped me realize that we all are born to create art after reading one of her books, A Million Little Ways.
 Living creatively means making choices, living out your dreams and doing what you love and even making sacrifices along the way.
 You see, with every decision we make–what coffee to order, where to attend college, what to cook for dinner, where to go for a weekend trip–we have the ability to create our own story.
 Our life is literally art–a creation we are continuously making everyday.

 This means that living creatively is not defined by your career–or even what you do in your spare time.
 I see being an accountant and being a painter as two equally creative professions.
 An accountant may use numbers instead of paintbrushes as his tools, and perhaps works hard to create success for his business or company.
 A coach could speak wisdom into a team, creating passion and energy for the athletes.
 Just the same as a writer inspiring young adults to pursue education, volunteering or traveling.